mdancho84/mdancho84.github.io/_posts/2021-07-13-easystats-performance-check-model.md

 * Check out the `Tidymodels` integration with `check_model()`
 * **\[BIG BONUS\] Step through each of the 6 Model Performance Plots so you know how to use them.**

+This article was last updated on: February 11th, 2022.

 ## R-Tips Weekly

 This article is part of R-Tips Weekly, a <a href="https://mailchi.mp/business-science/r-tips-newsletter">weekly video tutorial</a> that shows you step-by-step how to do common R coding tasks.